 The DVD for The Time Bombed Skyscraper has two extras: “Character Profiles” and “Trailers.”
 The character profiles are one-page writeups with a picture for each character that’s included.
 There are FUNimation-related trailers included in the “Trailers” portion.

-In The Fourteenth Target, people who are close to Richard are being targeted by an unknown assailant.
-The early targets in the film include Inspector Meguire, Eva, and Dr. Agasa; with all three of these attacks, a paper mache object is left behind at the scene.
+In The Fourteenth Target, people who are close to Kogoro/Richard are being targeted by an unknown assailant.
+The early targets in the film include Inspector Megure, Eva, and Dr. Agasa.
+With all three of these attacks, a paper mache object is left behind at the scene.

 The only extras on the disc for The Fourteenth Target are trailers.
 There are a total of eight trailers that are included.